Gardiner Expressway: From completion to the present

 In the 1990s, after 30 years of usage, the City found that the central elevated section needed extensive repairs, and the ongoing maintenance was expensive.
-Proposals started to be floated for the demolition of the Expressway.
+Proposals started to be floated for the demolition of the elevated segment with its replacement to be buried underground in a tunnel, although such a course of action would have left the Downtown without an east-west freeway for several years.
 In the end, city council voted to have the elevated section extensively rehabilitated and the elevated section in downtown Toronto was closed down for extensive repairs.

-On April 1, 1997 the stretch of the Queen Elizabeth Way between Highway 427 and the Humber River was downloaded from the Ministry of Transportation of Ontario to Metropolitan Toronto and was redesignated as part of the Gardiner.
+On April 1, 1997, the stretch of the Queen Elizabeth Way between Highway 427 and the Humber River was downloaded from the Ministry of Transportation of Ontario to Metropolitan Toronto and was redesignated as part of the Gardiner.

 Portions of the former QEW had parallel service roads along the roadway: